Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 A rep with 15 major accounts may have a tougher book than a rep with 40 smaller ones.
 That’s fine if both have a credible path to quota.
 Leaders get into trouble when they force visual symmetry and ignore workload composition.

-I'd rather defend an uneven-looking territory map with solid revenue logic than a tidy map that creates excuses, conflict, and turnover.
-That's the core job.
-Build territories that reps can win in, not territories that make leadership feel organized.
+Prefer a territory map with solid revenue logic over a tidy map that creates excuses, conflict, and turnover.
+That’s the core job: build territories that reps can win in, not territories that merely look organized.

 Turning Your Plan into Pavement with Optimized Routes

-Optimized sales territory plans can lift sales productivity by 10–20% and reduce operational costs by 10–15%, driven in large part by mapping the market with geospatial density metrics for travel efficiency.
-That aligns with what I've seen in the field.
-The fastest route isn't always the best sales route, but the best sales route should still respect geography.
+Optimized plans can lift productivity by 10–20% and reduce costs by 10–15%, driven by geospatial density metrics for travel efficiency.
+The best route respects geography even if the fastest route isn’t necessarily the best sales route.
+7

-When I coach field reps, I have them build their week around three filters:
+When I coach field reps, I’ve them structure their week around three filters:

-- Account priority: Tier 1 accounts get first claim on prime time.
+- Account priority: Tier 1 accounts claim prime time.

 - Sales stage: Near‑term opportunities outrank casual check‑ins.

-- Geographic clustering: Visits should stack logically to reduce dead time.
+- Geographic clustering: Visits stack logically to reduce dead time.

-That changes behavior immediately.
-Instead of “I'll be in the area, so I'll stop by,” the rep starts thinking, “Which sequence of stops gives me the best revenue return on this block of time?”
+That shifts behavior: instead of, “I’ll be in the area, so I’ll stop by,” reps think, “What sequence of stops gives me the best revenue return on this block of time?”
+7

-Say a rep has a patch with industrial parks to the west, municipal accounts in the center, and small commercial prospects scattered east.
-A weak manager gives them a raw list.
-A strong manager helps build a route rhythm.
+Say a rep has a patch with industrial parks to the west, municipal accounts in the center, and small commercial prospects to the east.
+A weak manager gives a raw list; a strong manager helps build a route rhythm.

 Route planning should protect selling time, not just reduce mileage.